AgentOS

 ToolExecutionGuard Runaway tool calls 30s timeout + per-tool circuit breaker

-Skills are discrete prompt modules with structured specs — they're context and documentation that agents load on-demand, not executable code.
-The SkillRegistry loads skills from four sources: bundled (shipped with packages), managed (global ~/.codex/skills/), workspace (project-local), and plugin-provided directories.
+Skills are discrete prompt modules with structured specs — context and documentation that agents load on-demand, not executable code.
+The SkillRegistry loads from four sources: bundled (shipped with packages), managed (global ~/.codex/skills/), workspace (project-local), and plugin-provided directories.

 Cognitive memory